 Chamalière is a commune in the Puy de Dome department of the Auvergne region of France.
-This is where we found 'Papy's Buffet' and this is the story.
+This is where we found 'Papy's Buffet' and this is it's story.

 After our bonding experience of the traumatic trip down the stairs we looked at each other and realised we could not just hop in the truck and disappear.
 Papy asked if we'd like a refreshment and we gladly accepted, not just to quench the thirst but also to spend a little more time with this delightful man.
 So we sat, as I gazed at that piano, and shared a cold beer chatting about how the youth of today will someday regret not wanting to keep the treasures of yesterday............